Summer Pruning for Herbs

 Here I’m pinching a young flower bud off a basil plant.

-If you haven’t been harvesting your basil frequently and the plant still has leafy growth all along the stem, go ahead and prune the stems back, but not so far as to get into the woody growth, if you have that.
+If you haven’t been harvesting your basil frequently and the plant still has leafy growth all along the stem, go ahead and prune the stems back, but not so far as to get into the woody growth, if you see that.
 It’s unlikely the plant will leaf out again if you prune back to the woody growth.
 By pruning into just the newer, soft wood, your basil will send out new branches and leaves for your next harvest.

 It is best to harvest/prune your basil fairly frequently during its active growth.
 That way, you avoid getting those long stems that lose leaves along the stem and end up with just the fresh, new growth at the top.
 If your basil is very leggy with growth only at the top of the stems, it’s probably best to take it out and put in a new plant.